flopp999/NIBEmyUplink-Domoticz/README.md

 For Callback URL use "h<span>ttps://a<span>pi.nib<span>euplink.com/"
 Copy Identifier, Secret and Callback URL, paste to NIBEUplink hardware in Domoticz

-# Access code
+# Auth code
-You need to create an Access code before first use
+You need to create an Auth code before first use
 Copy the link below and open it in your browser
 "https://api.myuplink.com/oauth/authorize?response_type=code&client_id=yyyyyy&scope=READSYSTEM WRITESYSTEM offline_access&redirect_uri=http://validurl.local:1234&state=x"
 Before open the link change yyyyyy to your Identifier, NOT YOUR SYSTEM ID!!!